THE REPRESENTATION YOU NEED IN ORDER TO PROTECT YOUR FAMILY

 Process of Dividing Property

+Property division is a complicated aspect of any Colorado divorce case.
+Understanding what to expect from this process can help you and your family properly prepare for when it comes time to negotiate a settlement or go to trial.
 In a Colorado divorce proceeding, an attorney or judge will use the following basic formula to divide property between two spouses:

 - Assess the value of your property.
 After determining which assets and debts are marital property, the couple (or a judge, if a divorce results in litigation) will assign a monetary value to each article.
+This may require professional appraisals of real estate, business holdings and other assets.

 - The division process begins.
 If spouses choose to divide property among themselves, they can assign items to each party and make equalizing payments if one gets an asset that’s worth substantially more than the other.
 Additionally, they may mutually agree to liquidate assets and divide the proceeds.
 Still others choose to amicably continue to co-own property, but this is not always the best option.